The University of Texas at Dallas

 Planning a Proposal

-CTL also hosted a SWG interest session on April 11 for faculty interested in proposing projects for Fall 2024.
+CTL will host a SWG interest session for faculty interested in proposing projects for Spring 2026 on November 6, 2025, 2-4pm, MC2.404.
+The RSVP for the workshop is: https://forms.office.com/r/nNQTGuFQFt.
 See key dates on the SWG calendar.
-Use our SWG Planner (pdf) to work out your ideas and fill your Fall 2024 application when you are ready.
+Use our SWG Planner (pdf) to work out your ideas and fill your Spring 2026 application when you are ready.

 Joining the SWG Faculty Community on Teams is a great way to stay in the loop about proposal deadlines and opportunities for faculty.